violetrollergirl/violetrollergirl.com/booking-guide/index.md

 In this reminder message, I'll also provide more specific instructions for exactly how to meet, including things like where to park if you're driving, which intersection to meet at, a specific address with instructions on how to use the buzzer, and so on.

 If you haven't met a companion before, this part can feel a bit like spycraft, but don't worry.
 That's just pre-date jitters and butterflies.
+Once we see one another, everything will start to feel much more comfortable!

 ### If you need to reschedule or cancel

-As the time for our date comes closer, it's important that you stay in touch with me if our plans need to change.
-Rescheduling or even cancelling is perfectly acceptable, and normal, but you need to communicate this to me so we can make other arrangements without stressing.
+As the time for our date comes closer, it's important that you stay in touch with me if plans need to change.
+Rescheduling is perfectly acceptable, and normal, but you need to communicate this to me so we can make other arrangements without stressing.

 For more information, see my [cancellation policy]({% link index.html %}#cancellation-policy).